sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 primitives so that information about commits are not lost[^4].
 For a better reasoning, [watch "Value of values" by Rich Hikey](https://www.infoq.com/presentations/Value-Values).

 Immutable values aggregate to immutable values.
-Since we want a persistent data structure If we make **commit objects and snapshot objects be immutable**, the commit history graph will be an immutable persistent data structure as well.
+Since we want a persistent data structure, if we make **commit objects and snapshot objects be immutable**, the commit history graph will be an immutable persistent data structure as well.

 We can be glad that the commit objects, that was discussed in the previous sections were not relying to be mutable.
-In `extend-commit-history-graph` we create a new commit, and extend the graph with a new commit.<br/>
+In `extend-commit-history-graph` we create a new commit, and extend the graph with a new commit.

-Our commit history graph is a fully persistent data structure (every version can be both accessed and modified) if we consider that commits are the entry points.
+Note that the commit history graph is a **fully persistent data structure** (every version can be both accessed and modified) if we consider that commits are the entry points.
 But, since we use the branch heads as the actual entry points and because branch heads are mutable, the commit history graph is just a bit away from being a fully persistent data structure.